We look forward to welcoming you to the Defence College for Military Capability Integration.

 - its rarest asset, the split Leopard battle tank, cut in half by the Royal Ordnance in 1985, showcases the internal working parts of the vehicle

-To help you navigate our site during your time here, please see below a selection of site maps highlighting your route, parking, emergency evacuation points, and the nearest food and retail outlets to your area of visit.
+Please use this site map to navigate during your time with us.
+The map highlights your route, parking, emergency evacuation points, and the nearest food and retail outlets to your area of visit.